vahidhedayati/grails-wschat-plugin/README.md

 	at org.apache.tomcat.websocket.server.WsServerContainer.addEndpoint(WsServerContainer.java:268)
 	at javax.websocket.server.ServerContainer$addEndpoint.call(Unknown Source)
 ```
-This does appear to be a warning and endpoint still works fine
+This does appear to be a warning and endpoint still works fine, and happens in tomcat...
+7 + 8

 # Custom calling plugin